theforeman/foreman_bootdisk/README.md

 the subnet's gateway, subnet mask and DNS resolver(s) are correctly configured under More>Provisioning>Subnets in Foreman.

+To permit access to images for non-admin users, add the "Boot disk access" role to a user or the "download_bootdisk" permission to an existing role.

 ### Templates

 The templates used on the boot disks themselves are read-only so they can be